 British Standard BS4142:2014 –Method for assessing and rating industry and commercial sound [10].
 Note: standard used tentatively.

-The criteria used in these documents will be used in the analysis of the noise levels monitored inside and outside of the residential dwelling in the three boroughs during the day time to establish the impact of the heliport on residents in terms of health, wellbeing and annoyance.
+The criteria used in these documents will be used in the assessment of the noise levels monitored inside and outside of the residential dwellings employed in this survey during the day time when the heliport operates (0700:23:00).

 2.1 ProPG: Planning and Noise